Check whether you will remain insured in the Netherlands

 If you have an internship contract with an employer based outside the Netherlands, and you are being paid for the internship by this employer, you will stop being insured in the Netherlands.

-If you work for a company that transports persons or goods to countries of the EU (European Union) or EEA (European Economic Area), you will normally stay insured in the Netherlands if:
+If you work for a company that transports people or goods to countries of the EU (European Union) or EEA (European Economic Area), you will normally stay insured in the Netherlands if:

 • you live in the Netherlands, or